-This family owned business has an interesting story.
-Rino George is a Cook Islander, but his great grandfather was a Norwegian whaler who’s boat just happened to break down off the coast of Aitutaki.
+This family-owned business has an interesting story.
+Rino George is a Cook Islander, but his great grandfather was a Norwegian whaler whose boat just happened to break down off the coast of Aitutaki.
 Rino traveled around the world as part of his work, but his dream was always to come home and fulfill his retirement dream by opening a hotel.
 In 1989, he made his dream a reality, and he hasn’t looked back since.
-With a warm family hospitality, guests call this place home and often come back on their next visits to Aitutaki.
+With warm family hospitality, guests call this place home and often come back on their next visits to Aitutaki.

 These are the original units, simpler and likely the reason Rino’s dubbed the place a motel.
 They can comfortably sleep three adults, equipped with a fan and fitted with an outdoor deck.

 Lagoon View Bungalow

 Obviously facing the lagoon, these units are slightly more spacious.
 In addition to the layout of the garden rooms, units are also furnished with a sofa and a dining area.
 Out on the deck, you’ll find tables, chairs, and a daybed for chilling if there’s a breeze.